pragsmike/PromptCritical/docs/theory/refs-key-papers-discussed.md

         - Iteratively refines prompts using roulette-wheel selection[^7].
     - **Use Case**: Demonstrated adaptability for dynamic conversational agents[^7].

+4. **Evolutionary Sampling with Dynamic Structured Grammatical Evolution (DSGE)** [^21]

+    - **Methodology** Uses a two-stage evolutionary algorithm in which prompts are individuals encoded by a Dynamic Structured Grammatical Evolution grammar.
+Stage 1 explores a broad prompt space for 10 generations; Stage 2 exploits the best structures with constrained mutations that target specific non-terminals (e.g., role prefix, reasoning cue).
+Fitness is simply the task score that the LLM (Vicuna-7B or Starling-7B) achieves on the evaluation split.
+This keeps the search model-agnostic and avoids gradient calls or extra LLM operators.

+    - **Results** On eight BIG-Bench reasoning tasks the evolved prompts consistently out-performed strong baselines (0-CoT, 1-shot, “step-by-step”) and even beat PaLM-8B on three tasks.
+Notable gains include Hyperbaton on Vicuna: 0.47 → 0.86 (+82 %), and Epistemic Reasoning on Starling: 0.58 → 0.62.
+Average improvements across tasks ranged from 7 – 15 %.

+    - **Insights** By switching on/off specific mutation classes the authors traced which prompt components matter most—finding, for example, that adding concise role directives often helped Vicuna, while reasoning hints mattered more for Starling.
+The grammar therefore doubles as an interpretability lens into prompt anatomy.

+    - **Advantage** DSGE-based sampling keeps every candidate syntactically valid, accelerates convergence, and yields compact, human-readable prompts without relying on the LLM itself for mutations.
+The same grammar/fitness plug-in can be reused for new models or tasks with minimal changes.

+    - **Takeaway** Evolutionary sampling with DSGE shows that a purely grammar-driven EA can match—or surpass—hybrid methods while offering clearer introspection into why certain prompt pieces work.

 ### Additional Resources

 - **Prompt Injection via Genetic Algorithms** [^8]: Explores adversarial applications, evolving prompts to bypass LLM security measures.